lisa398/DNCS-LAB2018/README.md

 ### Interface-IP mapping

-I chose lower IP addresses for hosts and higher for routers.
+We chose lower IP addresses for hosts and higher for routers.

 | Device   | Interface | IP                | Subnet | VLAN VID  |
 |:--------:|:---------:|:-----------------:|:------:|:---------:|